jacobgil/jacobgil.github.io/about.md

 👋 Hello!
 My name is Jacob Gildenblat.

 I'm a Deep Learning researcher and a generalist software engineer from Israel.
-That's a fancy way of saying that I like to do Machine Learning, but I also like building software systems.
+That's a fancy way of saying that I like to do things related to Machine Learning / Computer Vision etc, but I also like building software systems.

 I do quite a bit of open source, which you can see on my [github](http://github.com/jacobgil).
 I'm the author of the most widely used [Explainable AI package](https://github.com/jacobgil/pytorch-grad-cam) for computer vision.

 Since 2018 i'm the Co-Founder and CTO of DeePathology.ai.
-There i'm developing an Active Learning based interactive AI creation platform for digital pathology that lets Pathologists create and deploy deep learning algorithms.
+There i'm developing an Active Learning based interactive AI creation platform for digital pathology that lets Pathologists create and deploy deep learning models.

 Let's get in touch.